griff4692/griff4692.github.io/_publications/dense.md

 excerpt: "Our primary contributions are to: Develop a prompt-based iterative method (CoD) for making summaries increasingly entity dense; Conduct both human and automatic evaluation of increasingly dense summaries on CNN/Dailymail articles to better understand the tradeoff between informativeness (favoring more entities) and clarity (favoring fewer entities); Open source GPT-4 summaries, annotations, and a set of 5,000 unannotated CoD summaries to be used for evaluation or distillation."
 date: 2023-9-11
 paperurl: https://aclanthology.org/2023.newsum-1.7
-venue: EMNLP (New Frontiers in Summarization Workshop).
+venue: EMNLP (New Frontiers in Summarization Workshop)
 ---